 The cost to repair a foundation problem may vary depending on the severity of the damage and the location the repair needs to be.
 Minor issues can cost as little as $2,000, whereas major issues can easily cost $10s of thousands.

 Adding piers is usually what is recommended to fix a damaged foundation.
 The cost of adding piers will depend on the number of piers that need to be installed, and whether they are being placed on the perimeter of the house or under the center of the house.
-Piers around the perimeter of a house will typically cost between $200-$300 each to be installed.
+Pier installation on a house will typically cost $200-$400 each depending on the foundation company.

 If you have damage to your property that is substantial you may need to call your insurance to see if you can get a payout for some of the cost of the foundation repair.
 Check the fine print on your insurance policy to see if it mentioned covering foundation repair.